 Another reason why people prefer an apico is sometimes for restorative reasons like in this patient here (see video).

-I didn’t think that an apico is a good long term solution here because it doesn’t appear disinfected at all.
-And since the patient was ready to replace the crown and start over due to the esthetics, we went with the retreatment.
-But, you have to disassemble the tooth in order to get the job done.
-So make sure you talk to your patient and let them know their options and the pros and cons of each option.
-That’s what we did here and even though we both felt it was more work on the front end, we knew that it would give him the best result long-term both endodontically and esthetically.
+I didn’t think that an apico is a good long-term solution here because it doesn’t appear disinfected at all.
+Additionally, the patient was ready to replace the crown and start over due to the esthetics.
+In this situation, in evaluating retreatment vs apicoectomy, we went with the retreatment.
+In order to get the job done, however, you have to disassemble the tooth.
+That said, it’s important that you talk to your patient and let them know their options, along with all the pros and cons.
+(Which is what we did here.
+Even though we both felt it was more work on the front end, we knew that it would give him the best result long-term both endodontically and esthetically.)

-Remember there are contraindications to both procedures, but specifically for the apico, you need to be careful for those special anatomical structures like the sinus and the mental nerve.
-And Sometimes the second molars can have too much buccal bone that it makes the surgery very difficult to access.
-So don’t forget to keep these contraindications in mind.
+It’s true that both procedures have contraindications, but remember that, specifically for the apico, you need to be careful for those special anatomical structures.
+(Like the sinus and the mental nerve) Also, the second molars can sometimes have too much buccal bone, which makes the surgery very difficult to access.
+Just keep these contraindications in mind.

-Now what about this?
-This patient has two posts, but she is asymptomatic and has been asymptomatic for 10 years.
-You could try to retreat the tooth, but this is a cast post and core and so you must consider that when you are treatment planning.
+Now what about this? (see video) This patient has two posts, but she is asymptomatic and has been asymptomatic for 10 years.
+You could try to retreat the tooth, but this is a cast post and core, so you must consider that when you are treatment planning.
 You could certainly do an apico, but you can also do nothing.
-Remember another option is to do nothing, but don’t forget to follow-up your patient if this is what you choose.
+Remember that doing nothing is always an option, but make sure to communicate with your patient and do good follow-up.

-Well, I hope this helps you make your decision making when it comes to retreats versus apicos.
+Hopefully, this tutorial helps your decision making when it comes to retreatment vs apicoectomy.
 Both are great options to save your natural teeth.